If You Make It, the Feds Will Come: Florida’s Drug Manufacturing Laws

 If you have been charged with manufacturing a large amount of drugs in the state of Florida, that means you have been subsequently charged with possession and quite possibly possession of unlawful chemicals with the intent to manufacture.
 That is two to three separate felony charges for which you can be convicted, which can add up to a lot of years in prison and several hundred thousand dollars in fines to pay off.

-If you have been accused of drug manufacturing in Florida, consult with an Orlando drug crimes attorney to learn more about what options you have for a defense, and how you can either get the charges lowered or dropped completely.
+If you have been accused of drug manufacturing in Florida, consult with an Orlando drug crimes lawyer to learn more about what options you have for a defense, and how you can either get the charges lowered or dropped completely.

 Possible Defenses to Charges of Drug Manufacturing